wri/gfw/docs/Widget_Calculations_Docs.md

 #### 1d.ii.
 Windowed Smoothing

-In the case of the cumulative Fires widget, we cannot exploit the cyclic nature of the data, since each year's cumulative data is independant of all others.
+In the case of the cumulative Fires widget, we cannot exploit the cyclic nature of the data, since each year's cumulative data is independent of all others.
 Here we must employ a windowed smoothing method (or, [Boxcar](https://en.wikipedia.org/wiki/Boxcar_function) smoothing).

 Here an average is taken at every isoweek, with the slice size ($b%) changing as we iterate over the array so that the smoothing is weakest towards both ends of the array.